wander2k/phpbase2/README.md

 # phpbase2
+# The following instruction works only in Windows 7!!
 ## 0. Preparation
 ### a.
 Install docker toolbox
 ### b.
 In virtualbox, share folder "C:\" as "/C" (Let docker container could use host folder.)